Grand ballet in four acts and seven scenes with an apotheosis

 One of the most distinguishable facts about modern productions of La Bayadère is the loss of the fourth and final act, in which, during the wedding of Gamzatti and Solor, Solor is haunted by the shade of Nikiya and the temple is destroyed by the gods as vengeance for Nikiya’s death.

 The first production to omit the fourth act was Alexander Gorsky’s 1907 revival of his original 1904 production for the Imperial Bolshoi Ballet.
 Gorsky’s reason for omitting the fourth act was because by then, the Saint Petersburg Imperial Theatre’s administration had stopped renting the sets.
 Following the Russian Revolution, La Bayadère reappeared on the stage of the former Imperial Mariinsky Theatre in 1920 in a new production with Olga Spessivtseva as Nikiya, Anatoly Vilzak as Solor and Maria Romanova (the mother of Galina Ulanova) as Gamzatti.
 This production omitted the fourth and final act and modified the scenario, while Minkus’s score was adapted by Boris Asafiev, transferring the music for the apotheosis in the fourth act to the Grand coda of the third act’s Grand Pas Classqiue to bring the ballet to a close.
 This revival ended with a short epilogue after the Kingdom of the Shades in which Solor awoke from his dream and was reunited with his beloved Nikiya.
 Fyodor Lopukhov claimed that the fourth act was removed because the theatre now lacked the technical staff needed to stage the destruction of the temple.

 A modern tradition of La Bayadère is the inclusion of the Grand Pas d’action in Act 2.
 However, this Grand Pas d’action is from the fourth act and is meant to be performed by Nikiya, Solor, Gamzatti and four bayadères, for in this number, the shade of Nikiya haunts Solor during his wedding to Gamzatti.
 Today, however, the scenario is completely changed, as it is traditionally performed by Gamzatti, Solor, four bayadères and two cavaliers.
 This, in turn, has also altered the scenario of the entire second act from a festival of Badrinata to a celebration of Gamzatti and Solor’s engagement.
-Even the variations underwent change from the original 1877 production.
+The variations also underwent change from the original 1877 production.